front-end-intermediate/session-1/readme.md

 git config --list
 ```
 * make sure terminal is in the correct directory

 ```
 git init
 ```
 Examine the .git Directory

 ```
 ls -al
 cd .git
 ls
 cd ..
 ```

 Git Status

 ```
 git status
 On branch master
 ```
 Git doesn't auto track files - only those you tell it to.

 Adding files creates untracked files.

 Create and add .gitignore run status.

 ```
 git status
 git commit -m 'initial commit'
 ```

-Note: By default `git commit` goes into VIM.
-Avoid this (unless you like VM).
+Note: `git commit`  without the `-m` flag goes into VIM.

+Avoid this unless you like VIM.
 If this happens, hit ESC and type “:q” to exit.

 ```
 git status
 On branch master
 nothing to commit, working directory clean
 ```

 ```
 git branch
 git branch <branchname>
 git checkout <branchname>
 git diff
 ```

 To merge branches

 * be in the branch you want to merge to

 * run status on that branch to make sure nothing is odd

 ```
 git checkout master
 git status
 git merge <branchname>
 ```

 Other useful branch commands (delete, show unmerged and merged branches)

 ```
 git branch -d <branchname>
 git branch --no-merge
 git branch --merged
 ```

 Pushing Files to Remote Repos - Github

 * Copy URL from github.

 ```
 git remote add origin https://github.com/.../... git push -u origin master